Paolo Sylos Labini

-Paolo Sylos Labini (30 October 1920 – 7 December 2005) was an Italian economist and a key figure in the economic debate in post-World War II Italy.
-He was a professor of political economy at Sapienza University of Rome and an active member of Accademia Nazionale dei Lincei.
+Paolo Sylos Labini (30 October 1920 – 7 December 2005) was an Italian economist and political advisor in post-World War II Italy.
+He was a professor at the Sapienza University of Rome and member of the Accademia Nazionale dei Lincei.
+His theoretical contributions covered oligopoly, the relation between innovation and market structure, inflation, and socioeconomic evolution.
+His work often contained a strong historical dimension, in common with Classical economics.

-Paolo Sylos Labini married Maria Rosaria Azzone, with whom he had two sons: Stefano, a geologist and researcher at ENEA, and Francesco, an physicist and Research Director at the Enrico Fermi Research Center.